Jobbers.io vs Freelancer.com: Platform Features Compared

 Who Should Choose Freelancer.com

 You need built-in payment protection.
-If escrow-based payment security is essential to your comfort level — particularly when working with new or unknown clients — Freelancer.com’s Milestone Payment system and Escrow.com integration provide formal protection that Jobbers.io’s direct model does not.
+If escrow-based payment security is essential to your comfort level — particularly with new or unknown clients — Freelancer.com’s Milestone Payment system and Escrow.com integration provide formal protection that Jobbers.io’s direct model does not.

 Who Should Choose Jobbers.io